corretto/amazon-corretto-crypto-provider/DIFFERENCES.md

 Neither the JCE nor the default OpenJDK provider for Elliptic Curve Cryptography (SunEC) specify the effect of calling `KeyPairGenerator.initialize(int keysize)` with an arbitrary value.
 This behavior is fully specified only for values of 192, 224, 256, 384, and 521.
 This means that applications cannot depend on receiving a specific curve for any other value.
 Also, the application might encounter compatibility issues if SunEC ever changes its behavior or if the application changes to a different JCE provider.
-ACCP removes this unspecified behavior by rejecting use of this method for all values not on the above list (for any ACCP version after 1.5.0) with an `InvalidParameterException`.
+In ACCP (after version 1.5.0), the `KeyPairGenerator.initialize(int keysize)` method fails with an `InvalidParameterException` for `keysize` values other than 192, 224, 256, 384, and 521.

 For this reason, even if you don't use ACCP, we recommend that you use only the [KeyPairGenerator.initialize(AlgorithmParameterSpec params)](https://docs.oracle.com/javase/8/docs/api/java/security/KeyPairGenerator.html#initialize-java.security.spec.AlgorithmParameterSpec-) method with an [ECGenParameterSpec](https://docs.oracle.com/javase/8/docs/api/java/security/spec/ECGenParameterSpec.html) to generate EC keys.
-This construction is safe for all known JCE providers and is expected to remain safe even should providers change behavior in other ways.
+This construction is safe for all known JCE providers and is expected to remain safe even if the behavior of a provider changes.

-For more information, please see the [changelog](./CHANGELOG.md) notes for version 1.5.0.
+For more information, see the [changelog](./CHANGELOG.md) notes for version 1.5.0.

 ## Cipher.getOutputSize() for AES-GCM
 ACCP might overestimate the amount of space needed when encrypted with `AES/GCM/NoPadding`.